Bermondsey Beer Mile | A Highly Convenient Craft Crawl

 1. Southwark Brewing – your first stop, and the maker of ‘Bermondsey Best’ English ale.

-3. Hawkes Cider – Brewdog’s cider outlet, Hawkes has some truly inventive & well-crafted apple ales.
+5. Hawkes Cider – Brewdog’s cider outlet, Hawkes has some truly inventive & well-crafted apple ales.
 Try the ‘Elephants On Ice’ spiced cider.
+On the way to your next stop, you’ll also pass St. John’s Bakery – grab one of London’s finest doughnuts if they’re open.

 A map of Bermondsey Beer Mile courtesy of Google Maps